-Qora is approved for use in all climates.
-Arcitell has rigorously tested Qora by completing multiple cycles of complete water submersion and -20°F deep freeze with no adverse impacts on the material.
+The Qora Cladding Collection is approved for use in all climates.
+Arcitell has rigorously tested Qora siding panels and accessories by completing multiple cycles of complete water submersion and -20°F deep freeze with no adverse impacts on the material.

 Since Qora is new, how can I address questions/concerns about a new technology from a new company?

-While Qora Cladding is a new product, the core technology, and companies behind it are not.
+While The Qora Cladding Collection is a new product line, the core technology, and companies behind it are not.

 Phenolic resin has been a common ingredient in exterior building materials since the 1970s, with many advancements in durability, performance, and safety.